Developing government information and accountability systems for combating serious organised crime: Medellín demonstration project

 Contact: stobonz@eafit.edu.co

-Santiago Tobón is an economist with a special interest in crime, violence, organized crime, and public policy.
+Santiago Tobón is an economist with a special interest in crime, violence, organised crime, and public policy.
 He uses experimental, quasi-experimental, and qualitative methods.
 He is a professor in Universidad EAFIT in Medellín, Colombia, and was a visiting professor in the Harris School of Public Policy at the University of Chicago.

 Logo Universidad EAFIT